mikeLiang1/capstone-project-e-commerce-website/work_diaries/Jeffery_Diary.md

 I moved onto Sprint 3 since I finished my tasks in sprint 2.
 I worked on improving the frontend look for the swipe survey and improved the credit card which now does not let users complete their purchase if any of their details are wrong. (name, card number, cvc, expiry date) We had another meeting where we did a dry run together to see if we could find any bugs and errors.

 ## Week 8
-I added protected routes so that when the user tried to add products by adding /addproduct to the route, there would be an authorisation error.
+I added protected routes to some routes as a security feature.
+For example, when a user tried to add products by adding /addproduct to the route, there would be an authorisation error and a 403 error would be shown.

 ## Week 9
 Our group had a meeting for Retrospective B. We also allocated tasks that needed to be completed for Sprint 4, as well as tasks